benblack769/benblack769.github.io/posts/blog/cas-offinder.md

 }
 ```

-The reason this is so incredibly efficient is that the `blocks_per_pattern` is typically small (<5) and is known at startup time when OpenCL is compiled, so the inner loop can be fully unrolled, and the `shifted_blocks` array can be replaced by a series of registers.
+The reason this is so incredibly efficient is that the `blocks_per_pattern` is typically small (<=4) and is known at startup time when OpenCL is compiled, so the inner loop can be fully unrolled, and the `shifted_blocks` array can be replaced by a series of registers.
+In fact, the `pattern_blocks` accesses can also be replaced by register access, so the inner loop will likely be left with no memory accesses at all, only register arithmetic.

-With this near-optimal hardware setup, we are able to achive truely incredibe comparison throughputs:
+With this near-optimal hardware setup, we are able to achive truly incredible comparison throughputs:

 On a test input file with 91 nucleotides, 50 patterns, and on the human genome with ~3.2 billion base pairs, (and it is symmetric), that is `91*50*3.2*2=29000` billion comparisons.